multiscale/muscle3/docs/source/tips.rst

-MUSCLE3 has a deadlock detection mechanism, which can detect when the simulation is deadlocked because (part of) the components of the simulation are all waiting for a message of each other.
+MUSCLE3 has a deadlock detection mechanism, which can detect when the simulation is deadlocked because (part of) the components of the simulation are all waiting for a message from each other.
 This could happen, for example, due to a bug in one of the components, or because the components are not correctly wired together.